Two things are simultaneously true about the current Catholic Church scandals:

 Despite all of David’s own corruptions, Jesus is proud to be known as “The Lion of the Tribe of Judah,” and “The Son of David.”
 Human authority does not become illegitimate merely because it engages in moral corruption.

-I hope we do not delude ourselves into thinking that this is somehow an improvement on our civilization.
+But I hope we do not delude ourselves into thinking that a state of permanent revolution that has been in place since the 1500s is somehow an improvement on our civilization.

-We can look at Solomon, who is credited with writings that are now considered Sacred Scripture; this same man built countless idols around Jerusalem for the women of his proto-harem.
-We notice he had very few recorded children;
+We can look at Solomon, who is credited with writings that are now considered Sacred Scripture; this same man built countless idols around Jerusalem for the women of his harem.
+We notice he had very few recorded children.

 It is no surprise that primitive methods of contraception availed themselves in such a time of decadence and excess.
 Certainly Solomon’s last 20 years were disastrous for the nation.
 Jeroboam would have had his pick of corruptions to tout as the reason for his rebellion.